Anne Marie Carr is a writer, teacher, and terrarium hobbyist.

 There are many types of terrariums that require minimal work and will not cause too much stress to be taken care of.
-Here are some tips on how to create a terrarium.
+Here are some tips on how to create a terrarium in six simple steps.

 1. Pick a Container

 Terrariums can be very small to very large, depending on what type you want to have and how many plants you want.
 Usually, terrariums are put in small clear plastic or glass bowls.
-You can find any kind of dish for your terrarium at the Dollar Tree or the local grocery store.
+You can find any kind of dish for your terrarium at a local thrift, discount, or grocery store.

 2. Get Good Soil

 When you are putting the soil in your container, make sure that there is enough so that the plants' roots have a place to attach to and grow.
-Usually 3 inches of soil is a good starting point, but it certainly depends on how deep your container is that you chose and what kinds of plants you picked out for your terrarium.
+Usually, three inches of soil is a good starting point, but it certainly depends on how deep your container is that you chose and what kinds of plants you picked out for your terrarium.

 Succulents are the most common and easiest plants to take care of in a terrarium.
 Usually, buying succulents is super cheap.
-They run about $1 to $5 dollars a piece, depending upon what type you want.
+They run about $1–$5 dollars apiece, depending upon what type you want.

 A lot of terrariums also have air plants, which are plants that require little to no care and don't really need water; they only live off of moisture in the air.
 Usually, it is best to have two or three succulents in a terrarium.
 Go to your local garden store and pick out plants that really stick out to you as fascinating or interesting.

 When you finally add your plants, dig a deep enough hole in your soil to ensure that the plants have enough space and room to grow.
-Then, make sure there is enough soil patted around the plant to settle it in to the soil.
+Then, make sure there is enough soil patted around the plant to settle it into the soil.
 Do not pack the plant too tight in the soil.
-Pack lightly and give your plant room to breath and grow!
+Pack lightly and give your plant room to breathe and grow!